 Since graduating from the Courtauld, Andrew has worked as a specialist in Russian icons at the Temple Gallery in London, a curator at the Victoria & Albert Museum and Programme Director at Christie’s Education.
 His book The Avant-Garde Icon: Russian Avant-Garde Art and the Icon Painting Tradition was published in 2008.
 He has led numerous study tours to Russia and elsewhere.

-£1,380 per person sharing in a double room
+£1,420 per person sharing in a double room

-Flights are not included.
+Please note flights are not included.